data-8/textbook/_chapters/13/2/Bootstrap.md

 Now let the parameter be the median of the total compensations.

-Since we have the luxury of having all of the data from the population, we can simply calcuate the parameter:
+Since we have the luxury of having all of the data from the population, we can simply calculate the parameter:

 {:.input_area}